broxus/everscale-inpage-provider/docs/src/pages/guides/working-with-cells.md

 ## BOC Hash Computation

-Before diving into the specifics of how to compute the hash of a `base64` encoded BOC (Bag of Cells) using the `getBocHash` method provided by the `everscale-inpage-provider`, it's important to understand what a cell hash represents in the context of EverScale.
+Before diving into the specifics of how to compute the hash of a `base64` encoded BOC (Bag of Cells) using the `getBocHash` method provided by the `everscale-inpage-provider`.

 At the most fundamental level, everything in Blockchain is a _cell_.
 Each _cell_ consists of up to **1023 data bits** and **up to 4 references** to other cells.
 Cells are organized in a tree-like structure, with each cell potentially referencing up to four other cells.
 The hash of a cell is a kind of complex hash derived from the cell's representation in a specific format.